 The main symptoms include pain and stiffness.
 It's important to note that you can be asymptomatic, meaning you have no symptoms at all.

 The most common type of arthritis is osteoarthritis (OA), which is 'wear and tear' in the joints.
 The main areas affected by OA include the knees, hips, and hands.
-The Australian Institute of Health and Welfare reports that 1 in 5 Australians over the age of 45 have OA.

 What causes osteoarthritis?